 - Recruiting, nominating, training, certifying, and overseeing Honor Court members

 - Contributing to cooperative efforts to strengthen the Honor System

-Each year, the incoming Chair is chosen by the graduating Chair and Vice-Chairs and selected from among current members of the respective Court, and approved via the applicable appointment process outlined in the Instrument.
-Chairs serves a 12-month term.
-To be eligible for appointment, the Chair must have two semesters of experience on their respective Honor Court.
+Each year, the incoming Chair is chosen by the graduating Chair and Vice-Chairs and selected from among current members of the respective Court and approved via the applicable appointment process outlined in the Instrument.
+Chairs serve a 12-month term.
+To be eligible for appointment, the Chair must have two semesters of experience in their respective Honor Court.

 Honor Court Vice-Chairs are primarily responsible for chairing and overseeing individual Honor Court cases for their respective Courts.
 The Vice-Chairs maintain order within hearings, guide deliberations among Honor Court members, and construct a rationale detailing the Honor Court's reasoning for its judgment and sanction(s), when appropriate.
 Vice-Chairs also meet regularly with the Chair and spearhead projects to improve the functionality of the Honor Court and to better educate students of the Honor Code and paths to success as a UNC student.

 Once a year, new Vice-Chairs are elected by the members of their respective Courts.
 Eligible Honor Court members must have at least one semester of experience before applying to become a Vice-Chair.
 Vice-Chairs are elected for the remainder of their undergraduate or graduate/professional academic career.